 - instauration (n.)

 - "restoration, renewal," c.
-1600, from Latin instaurationem (nominative instauratio) "a renewal," noun of action from last participle stem of instaurare, from in- "in" (see in- (2)) + -staurare (ending also found in restaurant), from PIE *stau-ro-, from root *stā- "to stand, set down, make or be firm," with derivatives meaning "place or thing that is standing" (see stet).
+1600, from Latin instaurationem (nominative instauratio) "a renewal," noun of action from past participle stem of instaurare "to set up, establish; renew, restore," from in- "in" (see in- (2)) + -staurare (ending also found in restaurant), from PIE *stau-ro-, from root *stā- "to stand, set down, make or be firm," with derivatives meaning "place or thing that is standing" (see stet).

 - instead (adv.)

 - 1590s, contraction of Middle English prepositional phrase ine stede (early 13c.; see stead), itself a loan-translation of Latin in loco (French en lieu de).
 Typically written as two words until mid-17c.

 - "a putting among the stars," 1795, from in- (2) "in" + noun of action from Latin stellare "to set with stars," from stella (see star (n.)).
 Perhaps modeled on earlier French instellation.

 - "arch of the foot," mid-15c., apparently from in + step, "though this hardly makes sense" [Weekley].
 An Old English word for "instep" was fotwelm.
 Middle English also had a verb instep "to track, trace" (c.
 1400).
 Old English instæpe (n.) meant "an entrance."